Shopify/krane/README.md

 All templates must be YAML formatted.
 We recommended storing each app's templates in a single directory, `{app root}/config/deploy/{env}`.
 However, you may use multiple directories.

-If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy -f -`.
+If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy my-namespace my-k8s-cluster --stdin`.

 ### Customizing behaviour with annotations
 - `krane.shopify.io/timeout-override`: Override the tool's hard timeout for one specific resource.
 Both full ISO8601 durations and the time portion of ISO8601 durations are valid.
 Value must be between 1 second and 24 hours.